Take your pick: adrenaline packed or slow and contemplative?

 Choco-Là — 2445, King Ouest, Sherbrooke

 The same original recipe since … 1896!
 True flagship product of the famous Bull’s Head company, this ginger ale, made with Appalachian spring water, is exquisite to the taste with its ginger flavour without a strong that prickly effect in the mouth.
-The perfect hydration for this summer or to add to your favourite cocktails—It’s delicious with a spiced rum or with an amaretto liqueur and a twist of lemon!
+The perfect hydration for this fall or to add to your favourite cocktails—It’s delicious with a spiced rum or with an amaretto liqueur and a twist of lemon!

 Bull’s Head—175, du Collège N., Richmond